hayes/pothos/docs/guide/writing-plugins.md

 GiraphQL has 2 main pieces to it's type system:

 1. `GiraphQLSchemaTypes`: A global namespace for shared types
-2. `TypeInfo`: A collection of types passed around through Generics specific to each instance of `SchemaBuilder`
+2. `SchemaTypes`: A collection of types passed around through Generics specific to each instance of `SchemaBuilder`

 ### `GiraphQLSchemaTypes`